 Position Summary:

 Inform a variety of constituents regarding the role that ICANN plays in the Internet ecosystem.
 Facilitate solutions to challenging problems in a manner consistent with ICANN’s mission, remit and policies.
 Manage and participate in a number of cross-organizational projects relating to safeguards with the goal of addressing a variety of kinds of abuse and illegal activity, including spam/malware, intellectual property infringement, the unlawful sale and distribution of pharmaceuticals and controlled substances, and other illegal activities on the Internet, particularly where there is a focus on multi-stakeholder collaboration and a commitment to promote consumer trust in the domain name system.
-Work with ICANN’s leaders to set the consumer safeguards strategy and plans for ICANN.
+Work with ICANN’s leaders (both from staff and from SO/AC) to set the consumer safeguards strategy and plans for ICANN.

 Key Responsibilities: